-- 52.54.
-Panels may appoint advisers to assist with compilation and interpretation of specialist and technical information.
-Advisers can be commissioned to undertake a specific piece of technical analysis on behalf of a Panel or engaged to work with the Panel more broadly on a Review. - 53.55.
-Panels should, however, fully consider the use of expert witnesses, the research resource provided by the Scrutiny OfficerCommittee and Panel Officers along with their supporting Research and Project Officers, and the terms of reference and objectives of Reviews to determine whether specialist adviser support would indeed be required.
-It is not always necessary to appoint an adviser. - 54.56.
-For access to a budget for the engagement of advisers, estimated costs must be included in a scoping document and forwarded to the Chairmen's CommitteeScrutiny Liaison Committee.
+- 54. Panels may appoint advisers to assist with compilation and interpretation of specialist and technical information.
+Advisers can be commissioned to undertake a specific piece of technical analysis on behalf of a Panel or engaged to work with the Panel more broadly on a Review. - 55.
+Panels should, however, fully consider the use of expert witnesses, the research resource provided by the Committee and Panel Officers along with their supporting Research and Project Officers, and the terms of reference and objectives of Reviews to determine whether specialist

+- adviser support would indeed be required.
+It is not always necessary to appoint an adviser. - 56.
+For access to a budget for the engagement of advisers, estimated costs must be included in a scoping document and forwarded to the Scrutiny Liaison Committee.